Spotlight on Legal Immigration to the United States

 - The total yearly inflow of immigrants in these categories is composed of both new arrivals to the United States and status adjusters.

-- More than one million people were granted lawful permanent resident status in 2005.
+- During 2006, nearly 1.3 million people were granted lawful permanent resident status.

-- Family reunification accounted for almost 58 percent of all lawful permanent immigration in 2005.
+- Family reunification accounted for more than 63 percent of all lawful permanent immigration in 2006.

-- Employment-preference immigrants accounted for about 22 percent of all lawful permanent immigration in 2005.
+- Employment-preference immigrants accounted for nearly 13 percent of all lawful permanent immigration in 2006.

-- In 2005, nearly 13 percent of all lawful permanent residents were status adjusters who entered as refugees or asylees.
+- In 2006, about 17 percent of all lawful permanent residents were status adjusters who entered as refugees or asylees.

-- Mexico, India, China, the Philippines, and Cuba are the top five countries of birth of lawful permanent residents in 2005.
+- Mexico, China, the Philippines, India, and Cuba were the top five countries of birth of lawful permanent residents in 2006.

-- California, New York, Florida, Texas, New Jersey, and Illinois are the key destinations for many lawful permanent residents.
+- California, New York, Florida, Texas, New Jersey, and Illinois were the key destinations for many LPRs in 2006.

 According to U.S. immigration law, immigrants are persons lawfully admitted for permanent residence in the United States.